 Bank of Greece governor George Provopoulos on Tuesday will submit to Parliament the bank’s report on monetary policy which focuses on progress of fiscal consolidation efforts and structural reforms.
+The central bank, according to sources, will stress that the biggest challenge for the Greek economy is competitiveness, and that will be a determining factor for economic recovery.

 However, the report will note that the country’s Gross Domestic Product will continue to shrink this year, although at a slower pace compared with last year.
 The GDP is projected to fall by at least 3.0 percent in 2011, without excluding a slightly bigger figure.